Your Personal Tour Guide

 Below: Meeting Panzer (TIGER TANK) Commander (Eastern Front) Otto Carius in 2014

-Meeting and interviewing British veteran of D-Day – Tom Wilson in 2010 & 2011
+Meeting, interviewing and recording British veteran of D-Day – Tom Wilson in 2010 & 2011